 - Encourage your kid to make use of the Library: It's your responsibility to get your child a library card in a nearby well-maintained library.
 Please encourage them by taking them to the library on holidays or weekends.
 This gives your child access to a wide range of books on different genres appropriate for their age.

 - Encourage the use of a dictionary: Get your child a dictionary.
 All you need to do is guide them on how to spell their meanings and synonyms in the dictionary.
 Ask them to follow this process whenever they come across an unknown word.
 You can notice an immediate rise in your child's curiosity to learn new words.

 - Always discuss what they are reading: Yes, it's important to ensure they read for a reason.
 Let it be fiction or non-fiction, and ask them to summarize what they read.
 For fictional stories, you can ask them to suggest a different way of leading the story.
 Keep them interested in their choice of reading.

 We advise you to implement these tips one by one over time.

-Yes, you will be able to figure out when to implement this with the progress of your child’s learning of language arts.
+Yes, you will be able to figure out when to implement this with the progress of your child's learning of language arts.
 Be patient and never push them for your desired results; you will know if your child is ready to move to the next level of learning.
-For example, their interest in higher complexity of words can be noted with their use of the dictionary.
+For example, their interest in higher complexity of words can be noted in their use of the dictionary.
 So pay attention and observe each of their learning activities, we assure you will see growth over the years.